 What can you do in the Stations?

 In your major specialisation as well as your practice, you will be discovering what you can do in the Stations and what they can mean for you.
-You will be taking classes and instructions in the Stations in the context of your regular quarter projects.
+You can take classes and instructions in the Stations in the context of your regular projects.
 Outside of these projects, you can also work independently in the Stations.
 It is also possible, at your own initiative, to choose from a broad selection of instructions and modules.
 This way you can become acquainted with specific technologies and equipment, and apply these in your own imaginative, ‘improper’, independent-minded and/or critical ways.
 During the course of your studies, you can use the stations to develop specific skills.
 Skills which you happen to find interesting, or which are related to the projects you wish to realise.

 The Station as knowledge domain

 The Station is also a place where research is conducted: research of new developments, as well as innovation in the field of technology, art and design, and ongoing exploration of new applications for technologies.
 Students become familiar with existing techniques and skills, while learning to make well-reasoned choices in the application of these techniques and skills.
 This is closely linked to the notion that the academy’s education programmes are focused on learning by doing, and then reflecting upon this process.
 The Stations provide an environment which stimulates and supports this process of making and doing (and of course thinking!).
 In the Stations, you will be working not only with fellow students and teachers from your own major specialisation, but also with students and teachers of various majors and academic years.

 For more information regarding stations please visit the following link: https://www.wdka.nl/stations